For a project requiring an investment of $150,000 to $250,000, in collaboration with a technical team of your choice.

 Step 6 – Acceptance or rejection

-Once the call for proposals has closed, the evaluation process takes six months, including the evaluation by the DMC Advisory Committee.
+Once the call for proposals has closed, the evaluation process takes several months, including the evaluation by the DMC Advisory Committee.

 Proposals will be treated as confidential in accordance with the Access to Information Act (Canada) and the Privacy Act (Canada) as well as any other applicable legislation or regulations.

 At the end of the process, applicants receive a letter of acceptance or rejection from the Canadian Museum of History (CMH).
 The CMH then enters into an agreement, with each organization receiving an investment, which describes the requirements and responsibilities of the project.